-NOTE 22.
+NOTE 23.
 RELATED PARTIES

-The Company's Board of Directors and Senior Management, in their role as governing bodies, are fully aware of the responsibility relating to administering and managing the various risks to which the Company is exposed; likewise, they are fully cognizant of the Company's processes and business structure so as to be able to provide support and adequate monitoring and follow-up.
+The Company's Board of Directors and Senior Management, in their role as governing bodies, are fully aware of the responsibility related to managing the various risks to which the Company is exposed; likewise, they are fully aware of the Company's processes and business structure so as to be able to provide support and adequate monitoring and follow-up.